Clubs & Societies

 The Dalhousie Agriculture Students' Association is the official organization of students on the Agricultural Campus.
 In addition to representing the students to the administration, we spend much of our time organizing events, clubs, groups and committees to improve student life on the Agricultural Campus.
 We're also responsible for publications such as the Golden Ram (Student Newspaper), yearbook and student agendas.

-The Students' Association can be found in Room 32 of the Cox Institute.
+The Students' Association can be found on the top floor of the Student Learning Commons of the MacRae Library.

 All members of the Dalhousie Agriculture Students' Association are automatically also members of the Dalhousie Student Union.
 Visit www.dsu.ca to learn more about the DSU.